osmandapp/web/main/docs/user/personal/tracks.md

 ## Create / Edit Track

-Tracks is a powerful tool for tracking journeys, recording routes and points of interest (POIs) in real-time, and for later analyzing and sharing data.
+Tracks is a powerful tool for tracking journeys, recording routes and Points of Interest (POIs) in real-time, and for later analyzing and sharing data.

 ### Currently recording track